Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(err ?? addresses);

-});localhost often resolves before any DNS packet leaves the host because the hosts file or OS policy owns that name.
-A hosts file is a local static name-to-address mapping file.
-On Unix-like systems it is usually /etc/hosts.
-On Windows it lives under the system drivers directory.
-The exact location matters less than the behavior: the OS resolver can answer from local configuration before reaching DNS.
+});localhost often resolves before any DNS packet leaves the machine.
+A hosts file or OS policy can answer it locally.
+A hosts file is a static local name-to-address mapping file.
+On Unix-like systems, it is usually /etc/hosts.
+On Windows, it lives under the system drivers directory.
+The exact file path is less important than the behavior - the OS resolver can answer from local configuration before asking DNS.

-That local answer can surprise you. dns.lookup('localhost') may return ::1, 127.0.0.1, or both with all: true, depending on host policy and Node ordering.
-A server bound only to 127.0.0.1 is an IPv4 listener.
-A client that picks ::1 targets IPv6 loopback.
-Chapter 9.1 already covered why those are different socket addresses.
+That local behavior can surprise you. dns.lookup('localhost') may return ::1, 127.0.0.1, or both with { all: true }, depending on host policy and Node ordering.
+A server bound only to 127.0.0.1 listens on IPv4 loopback.
+A client that picks ::1 tries IPv6 loopback.
+Those are different socket addresses.

-There is another resolver path in Node. dns.resolve4(), dns.resolve6(), dns.resolveMx(), and the other resolve*() calls use c-ares. c-ares is a C library that performs asynchronous DNS protocol queries.
-In Node, it backs the DNS-query APIs that ask configured nameservers for specific record types.
+Node also has the DNS-query path. dns.resolve4(), dns.resolve6(), dns.resolveMx(), and the other resolve*() calls use c-ares. c-ares is a C library that performs asynchronous DNS protocol queries.
+In Node, it backs the APIs that ask configured nameservers for specific record types.

 dns.resolve4('example.com', (err, addresses) => {